African Library and Information Associations and Institutions: AfLIA Conferences and African Library Summits

 AfLIA holds this library conference every two years.
 The conferences are usually dubbed; the n^{th} AfLIA Conference and the n^{th} African Library Summit and often held between May – July in member countries in an alternating fashion.
-The most recent conference was the 3rd AfLIA Conference and 5th African Library Summit, was held from 21–24 May 2019 in Nairobi, Kenya.
+The most recent conference was the 3rd AfLIA Conference and 5th African Library Summit, was held from 21 to 24 May 2019 in Nairobi, Kenya.
 It is expected that the next conference, 4th AfLIA Conference and 6th African Library Summit, will be held in 2019 in Accra, Ghana, according to the organization.
 The conference typically involves activities such as pre-conference workshops and seminars, paper, poster and ignite talk presentations, exhibitions, awards and honours sessions, cultural nights and other breakout sessions for Sections of the Association to meet.
 The Deputy President of Kenya, Mr. William Samoei Ruto, was the special guest of honour at the Cultural Night of the 2019 conference.
 The Association also holds its General Meeting and Governing Council Meetings during these conferences.
 AfLIA's conferences are notable for being one of the largest professional conferences organized on the continent, typically drawing library and information professionals, including exhibitors mainly from Africa, and other parts of the world.